z3vr4/Django_Image_Gallery/README.md

 # Usage:
 - Django project still in development, not applicable.
 Will update later.
 Its (supposed) to be a user friendly web app, where they can create profiles, and share pictures.

-# Provide information on how users can use your project.
-Include code snippets, examples, and any relevant details.

 # Acknowledgements:
 - Chatgpt (wrote most of the html / css, I mainly focused on the technical aspects of this app, not the visuals)